ballaswag/k1-discovery/README.md

   - Stage1: load 0xb2401000, exec 0xb2401800
   - Stage2: load 0x80100000, exec 0x80100000

+See https://github.com/ballaswag/ingenic-usbboot/tree/main for booting into uboot with USB Mode.

 ## Buildroot/Toolchain (Distribution)
 The board is an Ingenic board and they distribute their variant of Buildroot with prebuilt toolchains.
 These can be found in ftp.ingenic.com.cn.